Our Re-Entry Model

 Each participant completes an assessment and receives weekly individual and group programming with therapists and career educators.
 They create a life plan, receive pro bono legal services, and are introduced to 12-step programming.

 Participants can begin programming the day after leaving prison.
-The first week — “the landing” — is orientation.
-They complete a bio-psycho-social assessment, meet their support team, and receive community-oriented transitional support services.
+The first two days — “the landing” — is orientation.
+Participants complete a bio-psycho-social assessment, meet their support team, and receive community-oriented transitional support services.

 Intensive Outpatient Services

 Participants enter intensive full-day programming where they attend individual and group sessions with therapists, case managers, and career educators.
-They also receive NCRC/HiSET® education as well as job readiness training.
+They also receive NCRC education and job readiness training.

 Workplace Simulation and Part-Time Employment